Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 DrawEntity( vertices, SPECULAR_MAP, RENDERMODE_ADDITIVE, specularVertexColours );
 ```

 You could now do all of that in a single pass.

 So yeah.
 Vertex buffers, index buffers, shaders -> efficiency improved.
-It improved even more when we got instanced rendering.
-This era (early to mid 2000s) is what I call "new", but it is not modern!
+It improved even more when we got instanced rendering (DirectX 10, OpenGL 3).
+This era (around mid 2000s) is what I call "new", but it is not modern!

 What sets the "modern" era apart from the "new" era (besides ray tracing, mesh shading etc.) are command buffers and pipeline state objects.

-Pipeline state up to DirectX 11, and up to OpenGL 4.6, was handled dynamically.
+Pipeline state has traditionally been handled dynamically.
 You could change depth testing, rasterisation options, blending etc. practically whenever you wanted!

 ```cpp
 glEnable( GL_DEPTH_TEST );